smooney/gardenbuilder-backend/README.md

 ### To Run

+To stand up the database run `docker-compose up`

-At project root, type `npm run start:dev`.
+At project root, type `npm run build` then `npm run start:dev`.
 This will start the API.
 You'll want to open up a second terminal at root and type `npm run watch` so that your code changes are compiled from typescript to javascript as you save them.

 Then navigate to [localhost:8000/graphql](http://localhost:8000/graphql).
 You should see the graphiQL editor and be able to write queries like